datopian/tech.datopian.com/flows/README.md

 ## Introduction

 A common aspect of data management is **processing** data in some way or another: cleaning it, converting it from one format to another, integrating different datasets together etc. Such processing usually takes place in what are termed data (work)flows or pipelines.
 Each flow or pipeline consists of one or more stages with one particular operation (task) being done with the data at each stage.
 Finally, there is a need for something to manage and orchestrate the data flows/pipelines.
-This overall system which includes both the flows themselves and the framework for managing them we term a "Data Factory".
+This overall system which includes both the flows themselves and the framework for managing them needs a name.
+We call it  a "Data Factory".

 Let's have some concrete examples of simple pipelines: